suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 ## Reviewing the Steps for an API based component

-Our steps for creating a dynamic user interface have updated slightly.
+Our steps for creating a dynamic user interface have been updated slightly.
 Let's take a moment and re-review the list, augmenting it with new steps and detailing existing ones based on what we've learned about managing state.

 - Step 1 - Static implementation